mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 To train the blender, a common approach is to use a hold-out set.
 Let’s see how it works.
 First, the training set is split in two subsets.
 The first subset is used to train the predictors in the first layer.

 Next, the first layer predictors are used to make predictions on the second (hold-out) set.
 This ensures that the predictions are "clean", since the predictors never saw these instances during training.
 Now for each instance in the hold-out set. there are three predicted values.
-We can create a new training set using these predic‐ ted values as input features (which makes this new training set three-dimensional), and keeping the target values.
+We can create a new training set using these predicted values as input features (which makes this new training set three-dimensional), and keeping the target values.
 The blender is trained on this new training set, so it learns to predict the target value given the first layer’s predictions.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/stacking_ensemble1.png?raw=true)